 Liberty is a non-selective, non-residual, water soluble postemergence herbicide.
 Liberty provides rapid burndown after application.
 Controls many annual grasses and broadleaf weeds.
-Topgrowth on perennials will be controlled.
+Top growth on perennials will be controlled.

 Slight discoloration of canola may be visible after application and will not influence crop growth, maturity, or yield.
 Weeds that emerge after application will not be controlled.
 Sequential postemergence applications can be made 10 to 14 days apart.
 Do not make more than 2 applications of glufosinate per growing season.
 Rainfast in 4 hours after application.
-Minimum carrier is 10 gpa water for ground application or for aerial application.
-Must be applied with AMS at 3 lb/A. Do not add surfactants or crop oil.
+Minimum carrier is 15 gpa water for ground application or 10 gpa for aerial application.
+Must be applied with AMS at 1.5-3 lb/A (check individual label).
+Do not add surfactants or crop oil.
 Anti-foam or drift agents may be added if needed.

 Do not apply when wind causes drift to desirable or off-target vegetation.
 Do not cultivate 5 days before or 5 days after application.
 Do not apply within 65 days of harvest or graze treated crop or cut for hay.
-If Liberty was applied as a burndown, do not apply Liberty postemergence.
+If Forfeit 280, Glufosinate 280 SL(OT), Inflame 280SL, Interline, Reckon 280, Refer 280 or Surmise were applied as a burndown, do not apply postemergence.
 To improve grass control, may tank-mix with Assure II (4-5 fl oz/A), Poast (6-8 fl oz/A), Select 2EC (2-3 fl oz/A), or Select Max (4-6 fl oz/A).
 Crops with the Liberty Link designation may be planted at any time.

-POST.
-Applications may be made from cotyledon to early bolting stage of canola.
+POST Applications may be made from cotyledon to early bolting stage of canola.